 - Say, "If you need to just talk, call me."
 Be available; repeat and present the opportunity to show sincerity.

 - Offer a specific service (food, mow the law, etc.).

 - Express your love with words of encouragement.

 - Share some of your own feelings and experiences in similar circumstances.

-- Include the person into your life (dinner, sports, etc.).
+- Include the person in your life (dinner, sports, etc.).

-- Offer to pray, study with them.
-Help them to make it to church and stick with them.
+- Offer to pray or study the Bible with them.
+Help them to make it to church and stay with them.

 These are some of the things a person can do to support the one who is grieving.
 Here are some things you can't do:

 - You can't grieve for them.
 They have to experience it themselves.
 Don't "wish" you could do the suffering for them.